 H.Rovanperä/R.Pietiläinen, Peugeot 206 WRC; Rally of Cyprus 2001, ret.

 A new car was homologated in May and started to participate in the Championship since the next rally, in Cyprus.
 Most of the modifications were internal, with a new gearbox, a new radiator and modifications in the air cooling flow inside the engine bay.
-The only externally visible modification was the redesign of the bonnet, where three air outlets were installed in the center, replacing the old exits and the NACA duct.
+The only externally visible modifications wers the redesign of the bonnet, where three air outlets were installed in the center, replacing the old exits and the NACA duct, as well as an enlarged roof scoop for better drivers’ cooling.

 picture by LAT – Autosport